StefanPetrick/animartrix/README.md

-A big thank you to Sutaburosu, Antti Yliniemi, Yves Bazin & Mark Miller for the kind support!
+A big thank you to Sutaburosu, Antti Yliniemi, Yves Bazin & Marc Miller for the kind support!